Important Class Information

 If your child rides a bus he/she will always be put on the bus unless I receive a note from you or get a message from the office.
 In an emergency, please do not leave a message on my voicemail or e-mail regarding information for that afternoon, as I may not get it in time.
 I cannot accept verbal messages from your child or a sibling regarding this matter.
 I cannot put a child on a different bus than assigned.
 You will need to contact the office to make necessary arrangements if their bus information is to be changed.

-We will go outside everyday unless it is raining or the temperature is below zero degrees.
+We will go outside everyday (usually twice) unless it is raining or the temperature is below zero degrees.
 Please send your child in weather appropriate clothing.
 To be excused from recess we will need a note from your child’s doctor.

 Accidents happen here at school, whether it is a bathroom accident, a spill from lunch, or wet from the slushy playground.
 There are many times your child may need a change of clothes.
 We do have a limited supply here at school, so we ask that you put a shirt, pair of pants, underwear, and socks in a zip-lock bag to leave in your child’s coat room bin.